MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/eslz-security-governance-and-compliance.md

 ### Enforce an Azure Policy to create AKS clusters only in certain regions

 Also look to the cloud provider for policy enforcement.
 In Azure, evaluate Azure Policy, which is a key part of the Enterprise Control Plane (ECP).
-You can't do everything with Azure Policy, but the key is to use what is provided to avoid reinventing the wheel, and to create custom controls only when necessary.
+You can't do everything with Azure Policy, but the key is to use what's provided to avoid reinventing the wheel, and to create custom controls only when necessary.

 You can use Azure Policy to implement allowed locations for creating Azure resources like AKS clusters.
 For more information and instructions, see [Tutorial: Create and manage policies to enforce compliance](/azure/governance/policy/tutorials/create-and-manage).